patfiaux/RELICS/README.md

 ### 3. Run RELICS
-Once you have your specification file set up simply use the `analyze_data()` function to start the RELICS analysis:
+Once you have your specification file set up simply use the `analyze_data()` function to start the RELICS analysis.
+For the example given it will take about 5 min, depending on your operating system.
 ```
 analyze_data('Type_3_exampleSim_specs.txt') # or whatever you named your spec. file
 ```

 ### 3. Ouput files
-RELICS will return several files:
+RELICS will return several files.
+They all start with the dataName you specified above:

+\* _RELICS_genomeScores.bedgraph: Contains the RELICS scores in bedgraph format and allows you to visualize your results in your preferred Genome browser.

-*_RELICS_genomeScores.*: Two files will have this extension.
-One is a .csv and the other is a .bedgraph.
-The latter contains the genome scores set up in bedgraph format.
-The former has 7 columns.
+\*_RELICS_genomeScores.csv : Contains the genome scores set up in bedgraph format.
+This file has 7 columns.
 > genomeScore: combined per-guide RELICS score for this region

 > chrom, start, end: position of the region